23 out of 24 people found this review helpfulwrite a review of this game

 SummaryOnce again, pure RPG bliss courtesy of Troika

+Bloodlines is set in one of the most unforgettable worlds ever seen in a video game.
 The atmosphere in this game is, quite simply, amazing.
-I was totally addicted to the world of this game.
-I can't find the right words to describe it; there is something so magical in it, something I don't know how to define.
-Of course, one of the chief atmosphere-making components is graphics.
-Needless to say: the graphics of the game are fabulous.
-Never mind their technical quality - it's their artistic touch that makes them shine; the incredibly stylish design, with all kinds of weird and grotesque ideas, full of imagination - gothic horror, immense sensuality, and decadent glamor are mixed together to create an unforgettable setting.
+The visual design is absolutely fabulous.
+Never mind the technical quality of the graphics - it's their artistic touch that makes them shine; the incredibly stylish set-up, with all kinds of weird and grotesque ideas, full of imagination - gothic horror, immense sensuality, and decadent glamour are mixed together to create something really special.
 This is one of those games where extensive usage of adult-oriented imagery - sex and gore - has a true artistic value.
 There are many bloody locations in the game; suffering and physical pain literally surrounds you.
-At the same time, the game is extremely erotic - in a dangerous, menacing way.
-There are reasons for all that: these stylistic elements are there because they help to create a believable, convincing, seducing world.
-"Vampire" is a masterpiece of dark beauty.
+At the same time, the game feels erotic - in a dangerous, menacing way.
+There are reasons for all that: these stylistic elements are there because they help to create a believable, convincing, seductive world.
+Bloodlines is a masterpiece of dark beauty.

-Some locations in this game ooze atmosphere to the point of engulfing the player entirely.
-When I was running around the haunted mansion early in the game I felt as if I were having a beautiful dream.
+Some locations and setpieces in this game stay in your memory long after you've finished it.
+When I was running around the haunted mansion early in the game I felt as if I were having an unsettling dream.
 And when I descended into the sewers to investigate the video tape murders, I was genuinely scared by those terrifying demons.
 I nearly jumped on my seat when the first of those creatures suddenly attacked me in the internet cafe.
-Really, such things should be experienced in order to be believed.
 And the werewolf chase?
-Undeniably one of the most nerve-tickling, scariest moments in my game-playing career.
+Undeniably, that was one of the most nerve-tickling, scariest moments in my game-playing career.
 I remember how I ran away from that beast and crouched helplessly in a dark corner of that tram shack.
 The werewolf was madly running about, crushing the door of the shack.
 It didn't notice me and continued howling and hitting the walls.
 It was terrifying.
 The only thought I had was: "Don't move!
 Just... don't move".
 And then the tram finally arrived, and I jumped into it at the same moment as the werewolf's claws hit me...
-I escaped alive, and gazed at the spectacular panorama of nocturnal Los Angeles spread in front of me, sensing deep relief and still trembling at the thought of what I have just experienced.
+I escaped alive, gazing at the spectacular panorama of nocturnal Los Angeles spread in front of me, sensing deep relief and still trembling at the thought of what I have just experienced.

 Yes, this game is very intense - poetically, artistically intense.
-But the more "normal" locations, those you visit all the time, and where scripted events rarely occur, are as atmospheric and as stylish as those unique set-pieces I described above.
+But the more "normal" locations, those you visit all the time, and where scripted events rarely occur, are visually as appealing as those unique sequences I described above.
 There are four main "hubs" in the game - Santa Monica, Downtown LA, Hollywood, and Chinatown.
-Each one of those big locations is depicted with great style and enormous attention to detail.
-I often found myself simply stopping and staring at the dark skies, with all those neon signs cluttered on top of skyscrapers.
-Just to visit those places is a magnificent experience.
-And character graphics?
-Every conversation is shown up close, with remarkable variety of facial expressions.
+Each one of those big locations is depicted with great care and enormous attention to detail.
+I often found myself simply stopping and staring at the dark skies, with all those neon signs cluttered on top of the skyscrapers.
+Character graphics are excellent as well: conversations are shown up close, with remarkable variety of facial expressions.
 You won't forget those faces even if you try to.
 Not to mention the technical side of the whole thing - shadows, reflections, lights, and so on: everything just looks fantastic in this game.

-"Vampire" also has fascinating characters.
-Prince LaCroix, Nines, Jack, Isaac Abrams, Ming Xiao - each one of those people (and many more) has a unique personality, style of speech, and behavior.
-It was a pleasure just to listen to those characters talk - first, because the voice acting was of surprisingly high quality, and second, because the dialogues themselves were wonderfully lively and often very witty and humorous.
-The humor plays an important role in the game - there are hilarious dialogue lines, messages, and eastern eggs spread around it.
-Once again, the talent of the developers shows itself - both Fallout games and Arcanum also contained quite a lot of intelligent, fine humor.
+Most of the characters in the game are memorable and interesting.
+It's a pleasure just to hear those characters talk - first, because the voice acting is of surprisingly high quality, and second, because the dialogues themselves are wonderfully lively and often quite witty and humorous.
+The humor plays an important role in the game - there are hilarious dialogue lines, messages, and Eastern eggs spread around it.

 The main plot itself is just the tip of an iceberg.
-One of the most impressive aspects of "Vampire" is the whole background information you receive about the game world.
-I never played the pen-and-paper RPG, but I enjoyed enormously reading all this background information on the loading screens (I had more than enough time to read them...ahem), or grilling various NPCs for information about the World of Darkness and its inhabitants.
-It was great to read about the history of vampires, their clans and societies, their nature, Caine, Antediluvians (which should mean "those before the flood", if my Latin doesn't deceive me), all kinds of prophecies, blood relations, social rules... it's a believable world, you could swear that it exists alongside the real one.
-Fascinating stuff that enriches a game and makes it even more appealing.
+One of the most impressive aspects of Bloodlines is the whole background information you receive about the game world.
+I never played the pen-and-paper RPG, but I enjoyed reading all this info on the loading screens (I had more than enough time to read them...), or grilling various NPCs for news coming from the World of Darkness and its inhabitants.
+It was great to read about the history of vampires, their clans and societies, their nature, Caine, Antediluvians, all kinds of prophecies, blood relations, social rules, etc. It is a fascinating world, and the game makes you believe it exists alongside the real one.